We're here to help!

 The difference is that we built our firm with a very specific goal: to pair the convenience and cost-savings of technology with the expertise of real, licensed lawyers.

-We’re worried that too many people don’t use a lawyer to create their Will(s) because:
+We’re worried that too many people don’t use a lawyer to create their estate-planning documents because:

 2. Finding and scheduling time to go meet with an attorney is a hassle.